Arnold Air Force Base: Cold War

 After the war, in 1946, Camp Forrest and Northern Field were declared surplus property.
 Buildings were sold at auction, torn down and carted away.
 Water, sewage and electrical systems were sold as salvage.
 All that remains are roads, brick chimneys and concrete foundations.
 Soon after the close of the camp, the area was selected for the site of an Air Engineering Development Center.

 In 1949, Congress authorized $100 million for the construction of the Air Engineering Development Center.
 A site was selected for the new center at the Army's old Camp Forrest near Tullahoma and Manchester, Tennessee.
 The site was chosen for its abundance of land, water and power.
 Land was needed to buffer surrounding communities from potential test hazards and noise.
 Water was needed to cool rapidly flowing air and hot exhaust gases.
 Abundant electricity was needed to power huge testing systems.
 Construction on the center started in 1950.
 On June 25, 1951, a year after General Arnold's death, President Harry S. Truman dedicated the Air Engineering Development Center in Arnold's honor, naming it the Arnold Engineering Development Center.

 One of the government's early decisions concerning the center was to employ a primarily contractor work force.
 The Arnold Research Organization (ARO) was formed by Sverdrup and Parcel to become that contractor work force.
 Part of the rationale was to maintain a stable work force that came to accumulate a volume of experience with the test facilities that were to be built.
 That idea would make the center a model for outsourcing for the Department of Defense by the 1990s.
 The 1950s saw the development of three major test facilities that remain active today — the Engine Test Facility, the von Karman Gas Dynamics Facility and the Propulsion Wind Tunnel Test Facility.

-The first jet engine test equipment installed at the center was acquired from the Bavarian Motor Works in Munich, Germany.
+The first jet engine test equipment installed at the center was acquired from BMW in Munich, Germany.
 It took 58 railroad cars and two barges with another 450 tons by truck to move the equipment.
 After refurbishment, this equipment became the cornerstone for the Engine Test Facility, which was completed in 1953.
 By May 1954, the facility was put to work, testing the General Electric J-47 engine for the B-47 Stratojet bomber.